- Philly Represent!

 The aftermath of the Suja Juice Cleanse

 Suja recommends you slowly reintroduce heavier foods and protein.
 I try to follow this advice and consume mostly fruit, vegetables, smoothies, avocado toast and grains like quinoa and such for a day or two.
-Full disclosure: One day post cleanse, I do enjoy a mimosa, a glass of wine and a little chocolate at a friend’s party.
+Full disclosure: One day post cleanse, I do enjoy a mimosa, a glass of wine and a piece of dark chocolate at a friend’s party.
 (Hey, it’s a party!)

 The verdict?
 I think the Suja juice cleanse could serve as a helpful recharge period for those struggling with healthy eating habits.
 It definitely had me craving whole, unprocessed fare after the 3 days and as I mentioned my cravings for chips and the like were way down.